tlshaheen/api_docs/doc/webhooks_api.md

 * Donation update - "donation_update"
 * Donation cancelation - "donation_cancellation"

-Each webhook instance has a single URL and event type, and will POST a message containing data about the person or donation created to the URL whenever the event occurs.
+Each webhook instance has a single URL and event type.
+A webhook sends an HTTP POST with a message body containing data about the person or donation created.
+The POST is sent to the URL whenever the event occurs.

 Index endpoint
 --------------